Víctor Pradera Larumbe: Prisoner

 Pradera's contribution to anti-Republican coup consisted chiefly of conducting talks with the would-be Alfonsist allies in Navarre and in the Basque provinces, though exact scale of his engagement remains unknown.
-In February 1936 he declined Franco's proposal to join him on Canary Islands; fully aware of the forthcoming coup and anxious not to be called a coward, he cancelled a formal visit to France, scheduled on July 13 as part of Tribunal de Garantias duties, and remained in San Sebastian.
+In February 1936 he declined Franco's proposal to join him on Canary Islands; fully aware of the forthcoming coup and anxious not to be called a coward, he cancelled a formal visit to France, scheduled on July 13 as part of Tribunal de Garantias duties, and remained in San Sebastián.
 He was also anxious not to leave his daughter, who at the time was pregnant and due in short time.
 He is quoted as declaring to Rodezno on July 16, 1936: "Thomas, let God help us.
 If we fail, we will have our throats cut".

 During the initial days of the insurgency, Pradera remained in San Sebastián, where the coup indeed failed; he soon found himself cut off from the nationalist zone.
 Early August he was arrested by the Basque militia and detained in the Ondarreta prison; his son Javier joined him soon afterwards.
 Accounts of his last days differ.
 Most studies claim he was trialed by a makeshift Tribunal Popular and was sentenced to death; other works suggest that as the city was already under the nationalist siege, the Republican militia units stormed the prison fearing the detainees might be soon set free.
 On September 6, within a group of other prisoners, Pradera was driven to the nearby Polloe cemetery and executed, his son meeting the same fate shortly afterwards.
 In 1949 Franco posthumously conferred upon Pradera the title of conde de Pradera, which is functional until today.